maria-celticfort/maria-celticfort/README.md

 I love coding, even more if I have to use Python or PHP ❤️👩‍💻

-Furthemore, I like everything related with database managment and Cibersecurity 🖥️🔒
+Furthemore, I like everything related with database managment and Cybersecurity 🖥️🔒

 Right now, I am experimenting with Pygame 🧪🎮